M0nkeyDrag0n/postinstallscript/README.md

 # postinstallscript
-Just learning and creating post install script for my builds.
+Just learning and creating post install bash script for my builds...will upgrade to a real post installation script later on.